agricolamz/iconicity_in_SL_site/about.md

 the map with color-coding of the form-image mapping.
 Each dot on the map is clickable and opens the video of the relevant sign (see Figure 1).
-The user can also filter the data points by specifying the values of the associated action, localization, personification, and part-whole features.
+The user can also filter the data points by specifying the values of the associated action, location, personification, and part-whole features.
 The maps are created with the *lingtypology* package (Moroz, 2017).

 The second tool visualizes the semantic fields on the map.
-The user can select one of the seven semantic fields, and then specify the form-image mapping and the values of the associated action, localization, personification, and part-whole features; the signs which conform the selection appear on the map.
+The user can select one of the seven semantic fields, and then specify the form-image mapping and the values of the associated action, location, personification, and part-whole features; the signs which conform the selection appear on the map.
 In addition, a table is generated containing the concepts and languages with the relevant feature